Nasal medications (nose sprays) for allergies are available in a few different classes.

 - Wash your hands well with soap and water.

-- You may need to prime the nasal spray pump first but spraying it a few times into the air until a fine mist appears.
+- You may need to prime the nasal spray pump first by spraying it a few times into the air until a fine mist appears.

 - Keep your head upright or tilted slightly forward.